sp-soul/sp-soul.github.io/_posts/2020-06-30-controlling-work-madness-with-two-apps.md

 > You have to be pedantic about the use, otherwise it loses all of its power.
 When something needs to go in there, I stop what I’m doing right away and add it - it becomes a habit really quickly.
 {:.answer}

+**EDIT: Having received some advice from the great and Powerful [David Winterbottom](https://codeinthehole.com), I'd recommend [this Alfred integration for Bear](https://github.com/drgrib/alfred-bear) by Chris Redford instead.
+It's more feature-rich, and is apparently significantly quicker when you have a lot of notes.**